gurezende/Credit_Risk/README.md

 #### Step-by-Step Instructions

 1. Clone the Credit Risk repository:
-Run git clone https://github.com/gurezende/Credit_Risk.git in your terminal This will download the Credit Risk repository to your local machine
+Run `git clone https://github.com/gurezende/Credit_Risk.git` in your terminal This will download the Credit Risk repository to your local machine

 2. Start the application using Docker Compose:
-Navigate to the credit-risk directory: cd credit-risk Run **docker-compose up --build** to build and start the containers
+Navigate to the credit-risk directory: cd credit-risk Run `**docker-compose up --build**` to build and start the containers

 #### What to Expect
-The MLflow server will be available at http://localhost:5000 The Streamlit app will be available at http://localhost:8501
+The MLflow server will be available at http://localhost:5000<br>
+The Streamlit app will be available at http://localhost:8501

 #### Troubleshooting
-If you encounter any issues during the build process, check the Docker Compose logs for errors If you're unable to access the MLflow server or Streamlit app, ensure that the containers are running and that the ports are correctly mapped
+If you encounter any issues during the build process, check the Docker Compose logs for errors.<br>
+If you're unable to access the MLflow server or Streamlit app, ensure that the containers are running and that the ports are correctly mapped

 ## Images